Nike ramps up membership benefits with Apple Music, ClassPass and Headspace unlocks for app users

 Though Nike has been in this member game longer than almost any other sporting goods company, the apps themselves have only become really rich with this kind of content over the last year.
 Between the expanded offerings for the Unlocks category and the bolder bets that Nike has been taking in the SNKRS app with location and computer vision-based rewards, the apps are starting to feel like they’re moving up towards home screen status.
 I do long for better alerts and push notifications for exclusive releases and ‘Reserved For You’ drops that let you grab an upcoming sneaker without hassling on release day.
 It feels like there is work yet left to do to make the conversation two-way between the customer and the app.

 Still, with launches like the physical Nike Stash locations and the SNKRS AR experiences, Nike is really ahead of the game when it comes to leveraging mobile in interesting ways for a highly engaged audience that’s ravenous for new product.
-These create fervor, they make the app a daily habit and create a feeling that there could always be something there.
+These generate fervor, they make the app a daily habit and create a feeling that there could always be something there.
 And it provides opportunities for Nike to link the apps with physical experiences like being in Nike flagships or at venues that complete the digital-to-physical loop in compelling ways.
 It will be interesting to see how the Unlocks continue to evolve.

 0